Infineon/pkcs11-optiga-trust-m/README.md

 To prepare and install Raspberry Pi OS in a raspberry PI, please refer to the official documentation [here](https://www.raspberrypi.com/documentation/computers/getting-started.html).

-This tool was tested on a Raspberry Pi 4 Model B with with Raspberry Pi OS Debian Bookworm release [2024-03-15](https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2024-03-15/).
+This tool was tested on a Raspberry Pi 4 Model B with Raspberry Pi OS Debian Bookworm release [2024-03-15](https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2024-03-15/).

 ## Setting up the Linux environment on Raspberry Pi